Blog/Think tank

 How we measure Domain Rating (or Website Authority)

 We’ve used Ahref’s Domain Rating (DR) metric for our study, so we’ll stick with their definition and calculations.
-Ahrefs “measures the relative strength of a site’s backlink profile compared to every other site in their index” by analysing:
+Ahrefs “measures the relative strength of a site’s backlink profile compared to every other site in their index” by analyzing:

 • How many websites link to your site